 Russian Christmas Religious Observances

-Christmas was not able to be publicly celebrated during much of the 20th century.
-In addition, many Russians identify themselves as atheists, so religious observance of Christmas has faded out of fashion.
-However, increasingly, some Russians are returning to religion (Russian Orthodoxy), and therefore the number of people celebrating Christmas as a religious holiday continues to grow.
+During much of the 20th century as a Communist, atheist country, Russia was banned from publicly celebrating Christmas.
+Because so many Russians identified as atheists, the religious observance of Christmas faded out of fashion.
+However, since the Soviet Union fell in 1991, Russians are increasingly returning to religion, primarily Russian Orthodoxy.
+The number of people celebrating Christmas as a religious holiday continues to grow.

 A Christmas church service, which happens the night of Christmas Eve, is attended by members of the Orthodox church.
-Even the President of Russia has begun attending these solemn, beautiful services in Moscow.
+Even President Vladimir Putin and Prime Minister Dmitry Medvedev have begun attending these solemn, beautiful services in Moscow.

-The Christmas day meal may feature a main course of pork, goose or other meat dish and will be accompanied by a variety of side dishes such as aspic, stuffed pies, and desserts in various forms.
+The Christmas day meal may feature a main course of pork, goose, or other meat dish.
+This is accompanied by a variety of side dishes such as aspic, stuffed pies, and desserts in various forms.

 The Russian Santa Claus

 The Russian Santa Claus is named Ded Moroz, or Father Frost.
 On New Year's Eve, he places presents for children under the New Year tree (as opposed to a Christmas tree).
 He is accompanied by Snegurochka, a snow maiden said to be his granddaughter.
 He carries a staff; dons a red, blue, silver, or gold coat lined with white fur; and wears valenki, traditional felt boots made of wool.
 Unlike Santa, Ded Moroz is tall and thin—and instead of traveling via sleigh, he gets around Russia by taking a troika, a vehicle led by three horses.